 All wine lovers are eagerly awaiting the first assessments of the new crop, and they all look at the barrels of wines of previous years that will come to the market this year.
-There is also a lot of conversations about young wines mainly about the French Beaujolais Wine for some wine lovers the only right young wine.
+There are also a lot of conversations about young wines, mainly about the French Beaujolais Wine for some wine lovers, the only right young wine.
 Not every young wine is French Beaujolais Wine.
 French Beaujolais wine is fruity, fresh, and drinkable, so it satisfies a lot of people.
-But why is french Beaujolais wine something special?
+But why is French Beaujolais wine something special?

 Why is French Beaujolais Wine Something Special?

 The process of carbon maceration in the atmosphere of CO2 takes about four days, resulting in the fruit flavors of the wine (especially the sweet root, bananas, cinnamon, and the like).
 French Beaujolais wine is fruity, fresh, and drinkable, so it satisfies a lot of people.
-It is recommended to drink it in a short time as it’s possible, or up to a year, but there are some exceptions.
+Drinking it as quickly as possible, or up to a year, is recommended, but there are some exceptions.
 One such is Beaujolais Villages, which can withstand even longer.

 Slovenian Young Wines

 A few years ago, Slovenes were also happy to join the worldwide phenomenon of waiting for the young Beaujolais wine, accompanied by social events, culinary evenings, and tastings.
 Of course, we do not have to wait for a young wine from France because we have enough of this type of wine in our cellars.
-World wine connoisseurs have already highlighted several Slovenian young wines, which are quite excellent.
-For example, in the vicinity of Metlika is a very well-known young wine from “Blauer Portugieser” grape.
-In the Vipava and Brda wine-growing areas, young cabernet sauvignon and merlot are already ready for degustation in late autumn.
+World wine connoisseurs have already highlighted several young Slovenian wines, which are pretty excellent.
+For example, near Metlika is a well-known young wine from the “Blauer Portugieser” grape.
+In the Vipava and Brda wine-growing areas, youthful cabernet sauvignon and merlot are ready for degustation in late autumn.